Piano Pedals (What They Do, How to Use Them)

 - How long does it take to learn the piano?

-Sustain pedal is the most used one on the piano.
-It’s always located on the right side of the pedals.
-It’s often called damper pedal or sustaining pedal and its job is to actually raise all of the dampers from the wires in the back of the piano.
-This allows for the much more echoey and richer sound.
+The sustain pedal is the most used one on the piano.
+It’s always located on the right side.
+It’s often called the damper pedal or sustaining pedal and its job is to raise all of the dampers from the wires in the back of the piano.
+This allows for a much more echoey and richer sound or legato effect.